Quick Summary

 General Dyer later justified his actions as deliberate, claiming he intended to create a ‘moral effect’ and would have continued firing if the gathering persisted.
 He expressed no remorse and returned to England, where some British citizens even raised funds to honour him.
 However, others were appalled by the brutality and demanded an inquiry.
 A British newspaper described the incident as one of the bloodiest massacres in modern history.

 Decades later, on March 13, 1940, Udham Singh, an Indian revolutionary, assassinated Michael O’Dwyer, the former Lieutenant Governor of Punjab, who was in office during the Jallianwala Bagh massacre.
 The massacre had ignited widespread outrage across India, which the British authorities met with further oppressive measures.
-People in Punjab were subjected to extreme humiliations, such as being forced to crawl on streets, being confined to open cages, and facing public floggings.
+People in Punjab were subjected to extreme humiliations, such as being forced to crawl on the streets, being confined to open cages, and facing public floggings.
 Newspapers were censored, and editors were imprisoned or deported.
 A brutal wave of repression, reminiscent of the aftermath of the 1857 revolt, swept through the region.

 There were no precise official records of the number of deaths during the Jallianwala Bagh Massacre.
 However, a British official inquiry reported 379 fatalities, while Congress estimated that over 1,000 people had been killed.